Saint Library

 "Wonder is the desire for knowledge."

-A titan of intellect and faith, Thomas Aquinas reconciled the philosophy of Aristotle with Christian revelation, proving that faith and reason are not enemies but distinct paths to the same Truth.
-Born into nobility but choosing the begging bowl of a Dominican friar, he became the Church's greatest theologian.
-His monumental 'Summa Theologica' remains the gold standard of Catholic theology, yet after a mystical vision near the end of his life, he famously declared all his writing 'like straw' compared to the glory of God he had seen.
+Thomas Aquinas reconciled Aristotle with Christian revelation, proving that faith and reason are not enemies but paths to the same Truth.
+The greatest theologian of the Church, he abandoned nobility for a Dominican friar's begging bowl, yet after a mystical vision near his death, declared all his writing 'like straw' compared to the glory of God.

 Thomas Aquinas